UQComputingSociety/constitution/constitution.md

 7.1 The Management Committee of the Society shall consist of:
 * a President, Secretary, and Treasurer, all of whom shall be students of the University of Queensland, and all of whom shall be Offices of the Management Committee;
 * zero (0) or more other Officers of the Management Committee; and
-* zero (0) or more Delegates.
+* zero (0) or more Puisne Members of the Management Committee.

 7.2 All the aforestated members of the Management Committee must be members of the Society.
 Membership of the Management Committee shall not be otherwise restricted.
 7.3 Each Officer of the Management Committee shall be one (1) member of the society.
-7.4 The Delegates of the Management Committee shall be shared among several members of the Society.
+7.4 The Puisne Members of the Management Committee shall be shared among several members of the Society.
 7.5 No member may hold more than a single position on the Management Committee.
 7.6 The number of members of the Management Committee must be less than half the number of members that were necessary to constitute quorum at the most recent opening of an annual general meeting.